We believe good corporate governance is essential to achieving long-term shareholder value.

 We are committed to full compliance with all environmental and employee health and safety laws and regulations, to engaging with our stakeholders concerning these issues, and to actively identifying, understanding and addressing potential environmental, health and safety (EHS) risks.

-Our Executive Committee has established the EHS Council to provide enterprise-wide leadership and governance of our EHS compliance and performance.
-In addition to a corporate EHS policy, we are continuing to implement and sustain a robust compliance management program that effectively oversees and manages EHS issues affecting the company, in order to meet our responsibilities and commitments and to improve our performance.
+Our Executive Committee established the Environmental Health and Safety (EHS) Council to provide enterprise-wide leadership and governance of the company’s EHS compliance and performance.
+In addition to the establishment of the EHS Council and corporate EHS policy, we are continuing to implement and sustain a robust compliance management program that effectively oversees and manages EHS issues affecting the company in order to meet our responsibilities and commitments and to improve our performance.
 Furthermore, the Governance Committee also has oversight over the company’s EHS practices as set forth in its charter.

 The Board has two primary methods of overseeing risk.
 The first method is through its Enterprise Risk Management (ERM) process which allows for full Board oversight of the most significant risks facing the company.
 The second is through the functioning of the Board committees.

-Management has established an ERM process to ensure a complete company-wide approach to evaluating risk over six distinct but overlapping core areas:
+Management has established an ERM process to ensure a complete company-wide approach to evaluating risk over six distinct but overlapping risk areas:

 - Responsibility and Reputation: Risks that may impact the well-being of the company, its employees, customers, patients, communities or reputation